molab-itp/content-2023-Fa/weeks/11_proposal.md

 - Pair up to update your final project proposal in your wiki page.

-- Already started?
 - report
   - progress
   - problems
   - plans

 ## Questions